 LEMS does not affect life expectancy if it's not associated with cancer.
-But people with lung cancer and LEMS tend to have a shorter life expectancy because it's often not diagnosed until the cancer has spread, and by this point it's very difficult to treat.
+But people with lung cancer and LEMS tend to have a shorter life expectancy because by this point it's very difficult to treat.

 Information about you

-If you have LEMS, your clinical team may pass information about you on to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).
+If you have LEMS, your clinical team may pass information about you on to the National Congenital Anomaly and Rare Disease Registration Service (NCARDRS).

 This helps scientists look for better ways to prevent and treat this condition.
 You can opt out of the register at any time.